 Tactical advice on how to formally prepare the interviewers

-Develop an interview plan ahead of time that lays out: who is on the panel and what are the skills they are fielding for.
+Develop an interview plan ahead of time that lays out: who is on the panel and what skills they are fielding for.
 Then, depending on the specific interviewer's level of experience with interviewing, supplement with the hiring manager or others providing additional coaching.

 Providing samples of good answers can also be useful for your interviewers.
 However, just because you have specific examples it doesn't mean that the person has to say exactly what the example answer is.
 Having an example helps free interviewers up from saying “well, I didn't really like this” or “what I personally was hoping for at that moment was such and such”.
-Creative problem solving is a key skill to look for in a PM so we're happy for someone to solve in a way we've never heard of before.
+Creative problem-solving is a key skill to look for in a PM so we're happy for someone to solve in a way we've never heard of before.

 The hiring process is a cross-functional effort!